suyash-thakur/stopnc/README.md

 - A user can bookmark any blog.
 - A user can edit their profile.
 - A user can follow/unfollow other users.
+- A user can search other users and blogs.
+- A user can upload image or video in the blog.
+- A user can sort blog according to the categories.

 ## Features
 -Notification